The-Art-of-Hacking/h4cker/cracking_passwords/cracked.md

 # Cracked Passwords
-The following are the cracked passwords of "Exercise 1: Cracking Passwords with John the Ripper and Hashcat" of the Safari Live Training: Ethical Hacking Bootcamp by Omar Santos
+The following are the cracked passwords of "Exercise 1: Cracking Passwords with John the Ripper" of the Safari Live Training: Ethical Hacking Bootcamp by Omar Santos

 ```
 root@kali:~# john hashes